 This course provides in-depth knowledge, skills and work experience to help you gain employment within the animal management industry or to progress on to higher education or apprenticeship programmes.

 You will be taught in both a practical and theoretical environment relating to the industry of animal management.
 This course is ideal for someone looking to improve upon their basic animal skills and knowledge and to open up employment opportunities within the animal management sector.
 Additionally, you will have the opportunity to participate in a range of enrichment activities.

-You need to be highly motivated and demonstrate a keen interest in the animal management industry.
+You need to be highly motivated and to demonstrate a keen interest in the animal management industry.
 A place on the course is subject to interview and you will to evidence:-

 This course is continually assessed throughout the year.
-The various assessment methods include written reports, practical assessments, online tests and work placement reports.
+The various assessment methods include written assignments, practical and written exams.

 You will be required to supply your own: